jarusll/the-logs/index.md

 I have been binge watching `Curb Your Enthusiasm`.
 Love `Larry David`, his comedy is smooth.

-I also have been watching alot of `Louis CK`.
+I also have been watching a lot of `Louis CK`.
 I saw him on `Joe Rogan's` podcast and I came across `Tropic of Cancer` and I am going to check it out.

 # 2022-03-01
 The only thing stopping me from trying out other languages is setting up the env.
 Build systems should be easy to setup and use.
 I am trying out gradle this week, fingers crossed.
 The other thing stopping me is setting up tests, executing tests on a keypress for really quick feedback.
 Why not have a flat structure which I can query and browse as I want.
 Smalltalk did it really well.